adrianhelvik/virtual-prototype/README.md

 _.defineType('string');       // checks type with typeof
 _.defineType('array', Array); // checks type with instanceof

-// ..define the method on the virtual prototype.
+// ..define the methods on the virtual prototypes.

 _.string.define('secondCharacter', function () {
     if (this.length < 2)